googlearchive/polymer-element-catalog/guides/using-iron-icons.md

   fluid>
 </google-youtube>

-The Iron package contains four elements for working with icons:
+In this guide we will teach you how to use four Iron elements that make it easier to use icons:

-* `iron-icon`, for displaying a single icon
+* `iron-icon`, for displaying and styling a single icon
-* `iron-icons`, for using the Polymer team's collection of common icons in your own project
+* `iron-icons`, for using the Polymer team's collection of common icons
 * `iron-iconset`, for creating your own icon set
-* `iron-iconset-svg`, for styling your SVG icons
+* `iron-iconset-svg`, for styling SVG icons

-In this guide we will teach you how to use each of these elements.

 ## Installation